spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/add-nutanix-cloud-account.md

 tags: ["data center", "nutanix"]
 ---

-After the Private Cloud Gateway is installed to enable Palette to securely monitor clusters, add the Nutanix cloud account to Palette.
+ Once the Private Cloud Gateway (PCG) is installed, the Nutanix cloud account must be added to Palette.
 The required fields to add the cloud are pre-defined by the System Administrator during the cloud registration process.
 These cloud-specific fields vary based on the cloud type.
-The PCG name provided at the time of PCG creation is auto-filled, and you provide the account name.

 ## Prerequisites

-A Nutanix cloud and cloud account that a System Administrator has registered with Palette.
+- A Nutanix cloud and cloud account that a System Administrator has registered with Palette.
 Add Cloud Account

+## Add Cloud Account

 1. Log in to [Palette](https://console.spectrocloud.com/).